iobroker-community-adapters/ioBroker.nello/README.de.md

     });
 }
 ```
-_(updated on 2018-11-18 to support voice output from multiple alexa devices at a time)_

 You can use this function within ioBroker.javascript to say a phrase using Alexa  ```say('Hello World')``` or ```say('Hello World', ['#YOUR ALEXA ID 1#', '#YOUR ALEXA ID 2#'])``` for voice output from multiple devices.